idra-lab/z1_ros2/z1_hardware_interface/README.md

 - [`z1_sdk`](https://github.com/unitreerobotics/z1_sdk):
   to access `z1_controller` from the ROS2 hardware interface and send commands to the manipulator.

+In particular, the hardware interface is capable of exposing all command interfaces, namely: `position`, `velocity`, and `effort` (torque).

-## First Startup and network configuration
+## First startup and network configuration

 Prior the starting of the communication with the robot though ROS2, make sure you followed the [official instructions](https://support.unitree.com/home/en/Z1_developer/poweron) before powering the robot.